stachowskitim/pdb-ss-redo/README.md

 SScalc["6F7G.txt"]
 ```

-The output gives you the total number of amino acids (as a check), and the populations of each secondary structure:
+The output gives you the total number of amino acids (as a check), and the percentage of each secondary structure:

 ```
 Amino Acids    103